DavidAntunezPerez/RestaurAPP_Android/README.md

 If the above link doesn't work, click [here](https://www.canva.com/design/DAFl-x5F_lg/2UAVk_Qh2eeAPhs5xIkHKA/view?utm_content=DAFl-x5F_lg&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) to view it.

 To download the presentation in PDF format, click [here](./pdfpresentation/RestaurAPP_ANDROID_PRESENTATION.pdf).

+### Final Video of RestaurAPP Android
+To access and watch the final video of this repository created for the [final projects of the 22/23 DAM at IESCampanillas](https://github.com/IESCampanillas/proyectos-dam-2023), click [here](https://youtu.be/fK50UERV_7E).